postmanlabs/labs-docs/src/pages/docs/sending-requests/supported-api-frameworks/websocket.md

 ## Using variables in requests and messages

 You can use Postman variables in the URL of a WebSocket connection or the body of a message.
 For example, you could create a variable named `my_host`, set the value to `example.com` and then use a URL of `ws://{{my_host}}/api/example`.
-If you type `{{` in either the URL field or message editor, you can autocomplete your variables.
+If you enter `{{` in either the URL field or message editor, you can autocomplete your variables.

 See [Using variables](/docs/sending-requests/variables/) for more information on how to use variables.